ModeSeq: Taming Sparse Multimodal Motion Prediction with Sequential Mode Modeling: Methodology

-To facilitate reasoning about multimodality in the absence of multimodal ground truth, our ModeSeq framework requires the decoder to conduct chain-based factorization on the joint embeddings, which is demonstrated as follows:
+To facilitate reasoning about multimodality in the absence of multimodal ground truth, our framework requires the decoder to conduct chain-based factorization on the joint mode embeddings, which is demonstrated as follows:

 With such a factorization that converts the unordered set of modes into a sequence, the correlation between modes can be naturally strengthened, as the mode to be decoded depends on the ones that appear previously.
 Further equipping this framework with appropriate model implementation and training scheme has the potential to offer better mode coverage and scoring without severe sacrifice in trajectory accuracy, which we introduce in the following sections.